A Chiastic Reconfiguration Of Joel

 Chapter 2 1 Blow the trumpet in Zion; sound the alarm on my holy hill.
 Let all who live in the land tremble, for the day of the Lord is coming.
 It is close at hand— 2a a day of darkness and gloom, a day of clouds and blackness.

-A horn of warning is sounded in Jerusalem at the approach of the Roman army.
+A horn of warning is sounded in Jerusalem at the approach of the Roman army, so that the righteous may prepare to flee (see Matt.
+24:15-17).
 The Romans will execute the "Day of the Lord" of this Period - the time of absolute destruction of Jerusalem ("darkness and gloom", "clouds and blackness" - see also Zeph.
 1:15) in the summer and fall of 70AD (see also Zech.
 14:1-2).

-Chapter 2 2b Like dawn spreading across the mountains a large and mighty army comes.
-2c There has never been anything like it, nor will there be in the ages to come.
+Chapter 2 2b Like dawn spreading across the mountains a large and mighty army comes, such as never was before nor ever will be in ages to come.

 The mighty army of the Romans and its allies covers the mountains of Judea around Jerusalem as suddenly and as completely as the light of dawn.
-The scale of destruction by the Roman army during this time of the "Day of the Lord", especially at Jerusalem, has not been witnessed before or since. ( Note that the passage in 2c applies to the devastation and not the army itself.)
+This unusual alliance of the Romans and the nations around Judea has not been witnessed before or since.

 Chapter 2 3 Before them fire devours, behind them a flame blazes.
 Before them the land is like the garden of Eden, behind them, a desert waste— nothing escapes them.

-As they approach Jerusalem, the Romans destroy everything ("fire devours", "flame blazes") in their path in Judea.
-The thriving land of Judah ("garden of Eden"), is devastated (turned into a "desert waste"), and the same will happen at Jerusalem.
+As they approach Jerusalem, the Romans destroy everything ("fire devours", "flame blazes") in their path in Judea, so that the thriving land of Judah ("garden of Eden") is devastated (turned into a "desert waste").

 Chapter 2 15 Blow the trumpet in Zion, declare a holy fast, call a sacred assembly.
 16 Gather the people, consecrate the assembly; bring together the elders, gather the children, those nursing at the breast.
 Let the bridegroom leave his room and the bride her chamber.